wkorando/sip-of-java/instanceof/README.md

 # Instanceof Pattern Matching

-Instanceof Pattern Matching, added in JDK 15 ([JEP 394](https://openjdk.java.net/jeps/394)), was added to help address the common issue when using the instance of operator of the test, assign, convert:
+Instanceof Pattern Matching, added in JDK 15 ([JEP 394](https://openjdk.java.net/jeps/394)), was added to help address the common idiom when using the `instanceof` operator of test, assign, convert:

 ```
 Object actuallyAString = "I'm actually a string!";

-if(actuallyAString instanceof String) {
+if(actuallyAString instanceof String) {//Test if actuallyAString is a String
-	String nowImAString = (String) actuallyAString;
+	String nowImAString = //Assign actuallyAString to a variable
+	(String) actuallyAString; //Convert actuallyAString to a String

 	System.out.println(nowImAString);
 }
 ```

-The above code, along with being verbose, creates opportunities for introduction of bugs in the code.
+The above code, along with being verbose, creates several opportunities for introduction of bugs in the code.

 ## Instanceof Pattern Matching

-Instanceof pattern matching address this issue by extending the instanceof operator to take a predicate and a pattern variable that will be assigned when the predicate is true:
+Instanceof pattern matching address this issue by extending the `instanceof` operator to take a predicate and a pattern variable that will be assigned when the predicate is true:

 ```
 		Object actuallyAString = "I'm actually a string!";